What is a Fractional CMO and How Can One Help Your Company?

 - Develop integrate go-to-market and product launch plans for key channels

-When all’s said and done, a fractional CMO will help your company achieve the same goals and objectives an in-house chief marketing officer would, but on a short-term and part-time basis.
+When all’s said and done, an Outsourced CMO will help your company achieve the same goals and objectives an in-house chief marketing officer would, but on a short-term and part-time basis.

 What Types of Companies Should Hire a Fractional CMO?